-As a founding artist of Redbird Gallery, Jay is a self-taught artist, who grew up surrounded and influenced by world renowned artists like Jackson Bready, Norval Morrisseau, his uncle Leland Bell and his father, painter, poet and writer Duke Redbird.
+As a founding artist of Redbird Gallery, Jay was a self-taught artist, who grew up surrounded and influenced by world renowned artists like Jackson Bready, Norval Morrisseau, his uncle Leland Bell and his father, painter, poet and writer Duke Redbird.

-“I paint from my heart and soul, viewing Aboriginal people through their life ways as they once lived and as they strive to continue to live as loving, caring and peaceful people.
+Jay Bell once said, “I paint from my heart and soul, viewing Aboriginal people through their life ways as they once lived and as they strive to continue to live as loving, caring and peaceful people.
 The teaching and stories I have learned flow to the canvas expressing ideas through my detailed, woodland style of art, a style that I connected with as part of my history passed down from generation to generation.
 I paint legends and dreams, bringing to life the animal spirit and the spirit of all creation.
 My lines do not tell the story of prejudice, they follow the Red Road, Mino Bimaadiziwin as I do following the teaching of the Three Fires Midewiwin Society”.

 As a teenager, Norval Morrisseau talked to Jay about the colours and their meaning and how they are expressed in Aboriginal language, history and culture.
 His uncle Leland showed him techniques and shared traditional teachings and stories.
 His father Duke Redbird encouraged Jay to put his art out there to share the beauty of Aboriginal culture.